Is Health Insurance Expensive?

 View Plan OptionsCombining Short Term Coverage with Supplemental Protection

 Many consumers pair short term medical with supplemental accident, critical illness, or hospital indemnity coverage.
 This layered approach can create strong catastrophic protection while maintaining significantly lower monthly cost compared to comprehensive ACA plans.
+Supplemental plans provide fixed cash benefits paid directly to the policyholder — funds that can offset deductibles, lost income, travel costs, or other financial disruptions caused by medical events.
+This strategy is especially valuable for self-employed professionals or business owners who cannot afford prolonged income disruption due to illness or injury.

-Employer Coverage vs Individual Coverage Cost Differences
+Employer Coverage vs. Individual Coverage Cost Differences

 How to Evaluate Whether You Are Overpaying

 If you are paying high premiums but rarely using medical services, reviewing alternative coverage strategies may make sense.
 If your deductible is so high that you effectively self-fund routine care, alternative structures may reduce overall annual cost exposure.
+The evaluation should be grounded in honest assessment of recent healthcare utilization — how many times have you used your insurance beyond preventive care?
+What would your out-of-pocket cost have been under a lower-premium, higher-deductible short term plan?
+Would a supplemental accident or critical illness rider have covered the gap?

 Request a Personalized Health Coverage Cost Review